Mohammad10100/ReconizeX/README.md

   -je, --jsonexport     Export scan results in JSON format
   ```

+### 📝 Note: If no APK is provided as a positional argument, the tool will automatically look for the first .apk file inside the ./input/ directory and use it
 You can combine `-o` and `-je` to get both text and JSON outputs.

 # Features ✨